Ask AI

 How it works#

 Each AutomationCondition consists of a set of operands and various operators.
-To create conditions that suit your specific needs, you can combine the operators and operands listed below.
+To create conditions that suit your needs, you can combine the operators and operands listed below.
 For example:

 from dagster import AutomationCondition